-- The service was not available from the DSP or could not be provided without unreasonable delay. - Immediate (emergency) medical or surgical treatment for a PMB condition was required under circumstances or at locations that precluded the beneficiary from obtaining such treatment from a DSP. - The DSP was not within reasonable distance of the beneficiary's ordinary place of business or personal residence.
+- The service was not available from the DSP or could not be provided without unreasonable delay. - Immediate (emergency) medical or surgical treatment for a PMB condition was required under circumstances or at locations that precluded the beneficiary from obtaining such treatment from a DSP. - The DSP was not within a reasonable distance of the beneficiary's ordinary place of business or personal residence.

-Except in the case of an emergency medical condition, preauthorisation must be obtained before the voluntary use of a non-DSP.
-In the case of an emergency hospital admission, a pre-authorisation must be obtained within one working day after the admission, otherwise a co-payment of R1 000 per admission shall apply.
+Except in the case of an emergency medical condition, pre authorisation must be obtained before the voluntary use of a non-DSP.
+In the case of an emergency hospital admission, a pre-authorisation must be obtained within one working day after the admission; failing to do so a co-payment of R1 000 per admission shall apply